canonical/vanilla-framework/templates/docs/base/forms.md

 Use radio buttons to select one of the given set of options.
 To provide fully featured Vanilla style and behaviour of the radio button a specific markup structure is needed around the radio button input (see example below).

 To disable the radio component a `disabled` property needs to be added on respective `<input type='radio'>` element and `.is-disabled` class needs to be used on the component root `.p-radio` element.

+The markup of the radio component uses 2 `<label>` elements.
+The one that follows the input inside `.p-radio__input` is used to render the styled radio button, the other, marked with `.p-radio__label` class, is used to provide actual text label for the input.
+Both labels need to point their `for` attribute at the same radio input from their component.

 <div class="embedded-example"><a href="/docs/examples/patterns/forms/radio/" class="js-example">
 View example of the radio components